Shubhrajit1pallob/Local-Module-Terraform/Readme.md

   - Specifies the outputs for the module.

-- shared_data.tf:
+- providers.tf:

-  - Contains shared local variables, such as project name and common tags.
+  - Contains the providers for the module.

 ## Validation